ROUTE 80 UPDATE: Hole Repair Will Keep Westbound Lanes Closed Well Past Sunrise Tuesday

 UPDATE: Repairs on a hole that opened on westbound Route 80 in Woodland Park after a drainpipe below it collapsed were expected to last well into the Tuesday morning rush, the state DOT said Monday night.

-Traffic backed up and across the George Washington Bridge during Monday evening's rush.

-New Jersey officials said they were getting calls from their counterparts at the Port Authority and NYPD asking about the delays.
+Their best estimate is that the work could be finished by 6 a.m.
+Tuesday.

+The roadway is undermined across two lanes and possibly a third, they said.

-A drainage pipe that connects basins at the median wall to the right shoulder collapsed in the middle and wore out the concrete and asphalt between the two left lanes over time.
+A drainage pipe that connects basins at the median wall to the right shoulder apparently cracked in the middle and wore out the concrete over time.

-What remained was a hole twice as long as it is wide, and a deteriorating cracking roadway around it ( see photos ).

 ALSO SEE: A 12-year-old Totowa girl received sexually explicit texts and a gift in the mail from a 48-year-old Morris County man who works for an Essex County security company, said authorities who arrested him Monday.